 Effective October 2012, NCAT adopted a non-qualified deferred compensation agreement under Section 457(b) of the Internal Revenue Code.
 Contributions by NCAT are Board discretionary and are subject to IRS limits.
 The plan allows for eligible employees to defer a portion of their compensation.
 Such deferrals accumulate on a tax deferred basis until the employee withdraws the funds upon retirement, termination, or death.
 Participants are fully vested on contributions made.
 After 60 days of separation from service, benefits may be paid out in a lump sum or installment payments.
-There were no contributions for the years ended September 30, 2017 or 2016.
+Total contributions in 2018 and 2017 were \$40,800 and \$47,337, respectively.